jake-vaughn/jake-vaughn.github.io/_tabs/about.md

 ## Professional Experience

-Since the beginning of the 2020, I have been working self-employed in the web3 blockchain space.
-I have a diverse range of experience, including Ethereum mining, arbitrage bots, and setting up RPC/WSS API nodes on multiple blockchain networks.
-I have set up and hosted EVM nodes on networks such as Ethereum, Polygon, Moonbeam, Moonriver, and Polkadot.
-I have also been paid to create and work on decentralized applications (dApps) such as decentralized exchanges (DEXes), non-fungible token (NFT) platforms, proxy contracts, and token deployers using languages and tools like Remix, Hardhat, Solidity, NodeJS, and Typescript.
-My main focus is on smart contract bytecode deployment, security, and optimization.
-I also enjoy working on backend integration with RPC and WSS APIs.
-I have learned everything I know through self-education and experimentation, using online documentation and other resources.
+Since the beginning of 2020, I have been working in the web3 blockchain space as a self-employed individual.
+My work has included a variety of activities, such as mining Ethereum, creating arbitrage/mev bots, and setting up RPC/WSS API endpoints on multiple blockchain networks.
+I have also set up and managed blockchain full nodes on networks like Ethereum, Polygon, xDai, Moonbeam, and Polkadot.
+Additionally, I have developed decentralized applications (dApps) such as decentralized exchanges (DEXes), proxy contracts, and token deployers using tools like Remix, Hardhat, Solidity, NodeJS, and Typescript.
+My main focus is on smart contract bytecode deployment, security, and optimization, as well as backend integration with RPC and WSS APIs.
+I have learned all of these skills through self-education and experimentation, using online resources and documentation.

 ## Educational Experience

-I earned my Bachelor's degree in Computer Engineering from Iowa State University in May 2021.
-While in college, I learned how to program in languages such as C/C++, Java, Python, VHDL, and Verilog.
-I completed various projects and labs, gaining skills in electrical engineering, operating systems, process and thread scheduling, and memory management, among other areas.
-In my degree program, I chose to focus on Embedded Systems, VLSI, and Cyber Security, which required me to complete specific coursework in order to graduate.
+As a computer engineer, I have had the opportunity to learn and develop a wide range of technical and non-technical skills.
+I have studied programming languages such as C, C++, and Java, and have used these skills to design and implement complex software systems.
+I have also gained expertise in computer architecture and networking, which has helped me understand the underlying systems that support modern computing.

+In addition to my technical skills, I have also had the opportunity to develop important non-technical skills, such as problem-solving, critical thinking, and communication.
+These skills have been valuable in my work as a computer engineer, as they have allowed me to collaborate effectively with other team members and tackle complex projects.

+Overall, my educational experience as a computer engineer has been incredibly rewarding, and has provided me with the skills and knowledge necessary to succeed in this field.
+I am excited to continue learning and growing as a computer engineer, and to apply my skills to help solve some of the world's most challenging problems.

 ## Career Objectives